Improved Algorithms for Parity and Streett objectives: Introduction

-\emph{Graphs.} In standard graphs we study the computation of the winning set for general Streett objectives.
+\emph{Graphs.} In graphs the winning set for parity objectives with $\numprio$ priorities can be computed in $O(m \log{\numprio})$ time~\cite{ChatterjeeH11}.
+We study the computation of the winning set for general Streett objectives.
 If $x$ belongs to the winning set, it is often useful to output a \emph{certificate} for $x$.
-Let $S$ be a (not necessarily maximal) strongly connected component (\scc{}) that is reachable from $x$ such that for all $1 \leq \idxs \leq k$ we have either $S \cap L_\idxs=\emptyset$ or $S \cap U_\idxs \neq \emptyset$ (i.e., if $S$ contains a vertex from $L_\idxs$ then it also contains a vertex from $U_\idxs$).
-A certificate is a ``lasso-shaped'' path that reaches $S$ and then visits all vertices in $S$ infinitely often to satisfy the general Streett objective.
-The basic algorithm~\cite{EL87,LichtensteinP85} for the winning set problem has an asymptotic running time of $O((m+b)\min(n,k))$ with $b = \sum_{\idxs=1}^k (\lvert L_\idxs \rvert + \lvert U_\idxs \rvert) \le 2nk$.
-Within the same time bound Latvala and Heljanko~\cite{LH2000} additionally compute a certificate of size at most $n\min(n,2k)$.
-Duret-Lutz~et~al.~\cite{DPC2009} presented a space-saving ``on-the-fly'' algorithm with the same time complexity for the slightly different transition-based Streett automata.
-The current fastest algorithm for the problem by Henzinger and Telle~\cite{HT1996} from 1996 has a running time of $O(m \min(\sqrt{m \log n}, k, n) + b \min(\log n, k))$, however, given a start vertex $x$, to report the certificate for $x$ it takes time $O(m \min(\sqrt{m \log n}, k, n) + b \min(\log n, k) + n\min(n,k))$.
+Let $S$ be a vertex set reachable from $x$ that induces a strongly connected subgraph such that for all $1 \leq \idxs \leq k$ we have either $S \cap L_\idxs=\emptyset$ or $S \cap U_\idxs \neq \emptyset$ (i.e., if $S$ contains a vertex from $L_\idxs$ then it also contains a vertex from $U_\idxs$).
+A certificate is a ``lasso-shaped'' path that consists of a path to $S$ and a (not necessarily simple) cycle between the vertices of~$S$~\cite{Ehlers10}.
+The basic algorithm~\cite{EmersonL87,LichtensteinP85} for the winning set problem has an asymptotic running time of $O((m+b)\min(n,k))$ with $b = \sum_{\idxs=1}^k (\lvert L_\idxs \rvert + \lvert U_\idxs \rvert) \le 2nk$.
+Within the same time bound Latvala and Heljanko~\cite{LatvalaH00} additionally compute a certificate of size at most $n\min(n,2k)$.
+Duret-Lutz~et~al.~\cite{DuretLutzPC09} presented a space-saving ``on-the-fly'' algorithm with the same time complexity for the slightly different transition-based Streett automata.
+The current fastest algorithm for the problem by Henzinger and Telle~\cite{HenzingerT96} from 1996 has a running time of $O(m \min(\sqrt{m \log n}, k, n) + b \min(\log n, k))$; however, given a start vertex $x$, to report the certificate for $x$ adds an additive term of $O(n\min(n,k))$ to the running time bound.

-{\em Our contributions.} In this work our contributions are two-fold.
+\emph{Our contributions.} In this work our contributions are two-fold.